Our FAQs are split into different sections reflecting the main areas of our website:

 There are currently no FAQs in this section.

 - How do I find a particular data collection?

-Other data catalogues that you can search include: ESRC Data Store (our self-archive), the RELU data portal and the European CESSDA catalogue.
+Other data catalogues that you can search include: ReShare (our self-archive), the Relu data portal and the European CESSDA catalogue.

 - Can I get hold of any international data?

-Yes, through ESDS we can help you locate and acquire data from other data archives around the world through reciprocal agreements with a network of social science data archives.
+Yes, through the UK Data service we can help you locate and acquire data from other data archives around the world through reciprocal agreements with a network of social science data archives.
 For example, the Inter-university Consortium for Political and Social Research (ICPSR) at the University of Michigan in the USA, and members of the Council of European Social Science Data Archives (CESSDA).

-Data for several key international series can be found and requested via our Data Catalogue and ESDS International.
+Data for several key international series can be found and requested via the UK Data Service Discover Catalogue.
 However, some of these data collections are restricted to users at UK institutions of higher or further education.
 You can also search for data at individual archives via the clickable maps at Other data archives.
 Additionally you can search a number of European social science data archives via the CESSDA catalogue.

 - Who can obtain data?